syed-masoom/syed-masoom/README.md

 # 👋 Hello, I'm Positive Goal

-🎯 I'm an aspiring **Data Analyst** passionate about turning data into actionable insights.
+🎯 I'm a data and business analyst with strong skills in SQL, Power BI, and Excel, focused on turning complex data into clear, actionable insights.
-📊 Skilled in **SQL, Python, Excel, and Power BI**, and continuously building real-world projects to grow my skills.
-💡 Open to entry-level roles, freelance work, and collaborations in data analytics and reporting.

 ---